 Composite Gasket or Semi-Metallic

 Composite gaskets are a combination of metal and non-metal material.
-Different types of combination of materials are possible based on service requirement.
+Different types of combinations of materials are possible based on the service requirement.

 Spiral Wound Gasket

 The most widely used composite type gasket is a Spiral Wound Gasket.
 It is suitable for a wide range of pressure and temperature class.
 Normally Graphite or PTFE used as filler material & stainless steel or other exotic material is used as the winding material.

 There are three components in the spiral wound gasket.
 Inner & Outer ring, filler material, and winding material.
 However, sometimes an inner ring is not used.
 You can see in the image spiral wound gasket with and without inner ring.